kishore161003/Promptopia/README.md

 To get started with the project, follow these steps:

-Clone the Repository: Clone the Nike Clone Project repository to your local machine using the following command:
+Clone the Repository: Clone the Promptopia Project repository to your local machine using the following command:

 git clone https://github.com/your-username/Promptopia.git
 Install Dependencies: Navigate to the project directory and install the dependencies by running the following command: